Marcoshenrich/kelpscape/README.md

 ```

-Quadtree and Collision Detection
+##Quadtree and Collision Detection

-Enough about simulating ecosystem behavior, let's talk about the Quadtree!
+Enough about simulating ecosystem behavior, let's talk about the `Quadtree`!

 The first type of collision detection I built was a brute force method where each denizen of the sim checked its position against every other denizen on each game frame - But I knew this would be unstustainable as the biosphere grew.
 I researched alternative data structures, and found that the Quadtree data structure was the perfect solution - it is specifically designed to maximize efficiency for 2d rectangle collisions in a shared area.

 I asked ChatGPT for an example and it gladly gave me broken code.
 I examined the code example, parsed what it was trying to do, and fixed the bugs (subdivision logic and rectangle collision logic were broken).
 I then extended it to detect different types of collision.

-How it Works
+###How it Works

-A Quadtree is made of two classes, Quadtree and Rectangle.
+A Quadtree is made of two classes, `Quadtree` and `Rectangle`.

-Rectangle - Defines an area by an XY coordinate, a width, and a length.
+* `Rectangle` - Defines an area by an XY coordinate, a width, and a length.
 Mangages collision logic.
-Quadtree - Its area is defined by a rectangle.
+* `Quadtree` - Its area is defined by a rectangle.
 It holds references to the denizens within its area, OR it holds 4 child quadtrees that partition it.
 A Quadtree can never have both denizens and child Quadtrees.

 The Quadtree has a defined limit on how many denizens can be within its area before it subdivides.
 If a Quadtree with a cap of 6 receives a 7th denizen, it will subdivide itself into 4 child Quadtrees, and pass its denizens onto the appropriate child based on spatial location and area.

 To Query collisions in a Quadtree, you pass in a Rectangle to the query, which is compared against the Quadtree's Rectangle (and those of its children) until an appropriate match is found.
 All Quadtrees that spatially match query their Denizens (or or those of its children), and are then returned in an Array.

-Chat GPT's Basic Quadtree
+###Chat GPT's Basic Quadtree

 ```javascript